HumanSignal/label-studio/README.md

 - [Contributing Guideline](/CONTRIBUTING.md)
 - [Code Of Conduct](/CODE_OF_CONDUCT.md)

+## Label Studio for Teams, Startups, and Enterprises

+Label Studio for Teams is our enterprise edition (cloud & on-prem), that includes a data manager, high-quality baseline models, active learning, collaborators support, and more.
+Please visit the [website](https://www.heartex.ai/) to learn more.

 ## License

 This software is licensed under the [Apache 2.0 LICENSE](/LICENSE) © [Heartex](https://www.heartex.net/).